dcastil/tailwind-merge/README.md

 -   Releases with major version 0 might introduce breaking changes on a minor version update.

--   A non-production-ready version of every commit on the main branch is released under the `dev` tag for testing purposes.
+-   A non-production-ready version of every commit pushed to the main branch is released under the `dev` tag for testing purposes.
 It has the format `0.0.0-dev.<git SHA>`.

 -   A changelog is documented in [GitHub Releases](https://github.com/dcastil/tailwind-merge/releases).